 In 2015, the industry my husband had been working in for over 10 years started to decline – abruptly.
 There were thousands of lay-offs in our city, projects were cancelled and we decided to move to England, where my husband is from, and start over.
 Within 3 months, we were here.
 This was an extremely difficult, sad and lonely time for me, and to be honest, I’m still finding my way (tribe) all these years later.
 But it is getting easier.

-In October 2018, I officially incorporated Awake Organics, which is born from my heart.
-Since then our wellness-inspired products have won many awards, inspired people to live their healthiest life, have appeared all over the press and are even stocked around the world.
+In September 2017, I officially incorporated Awake Organics, which is born from my heart.
+Since then our natural products have won many awards, inspired people to live their healthiest life, have appeared all over the press and are even stocked around the world.
 Our range is for health and wellness conscious people, who are are seeking natural products to live more sustainably, and avoid additional exposure to the chemicals on their radar.

 I’m really proud of our natural skin care range and Health & Wellness Blog.
 It embodies everything that I strive for in my own life.
-Every single product we manufacture is carefully and consciously crafted, using ethical, organic and sustainable ingredients.
+Every single product we manufacture is carefully and consciously crafted, using ethical, biodegradable and sustainable ingredients.
 We buy our ingredients and packaging from UK suppliers, keeping money in the local economy.
 And we advocate for the earth by using materials that leave little impact.
 Above all, we love what we do.
 Our products are alive and, when you apply them with your whole heart and mind, your body will respond in positive ways.

 I’m grateful for you and your support.
 Thank you for reading.